babayagaofficial/pling_paper_analyses/README.md

 - For van Dongen distance calculation, please refer to `split_join`.
 - For run time evaluations in Supp.
 Table 1, please refer to `runtime_evals`.

+The total output for Russian doll and Addenbrookes plasmids is available [here](https://doi.org/10.6084/m9.figshare.26871001.v1)

 ## Cluster Russian doll plasmids

-Where `pling_path` is the path to the directory in which pling is, please run:
+These need to be run with pling v2.
+Please run:
 ```
-PYTHONPATH=pling_path python pling_path/run_pling.py fastas/russian_doll.txt russian_doll_pling align
+pling fastas/russian_doll.txt russian_doll_pling align
 ```
 then for MOB-suite:
 ```